w3slley/covid19-portugal-wikipedia/README.md

 Thanks to [hagnat](https://github.com/hagnat/) for the inspiration (he did something similar [here](https://github.com/hagnat/covid) but for the Brazilian wikipedia page).

 ## To do:
-- Implement testing.
+- Implement testing
 - Right now, the correctness of the information taken from the PDFs is based upon its formatting.
 If DGS changes it, some error will be thrown while parsing for the data.
-That needs to be fixed (it's working for DGS reports starting from April 1 - I tested :).
+That needs to be fixed (it's working for DGS reports starting from April 1 - I tested :)
+- Implement Cases By Region table